14 Dec

 2020

 Environment friendliness is one of the center themes as manufacturers begin R&D activities for their new products.
 Polymer foam is no exception when it comes to utilization of bio-based materials for development of new products.
 From utilizing bio-based raw materials to maritime waste materials for production, manufacturers have been trying to reduce carbon footprint and conserve resources.
 The world moves toward the sustainable materials and environment conservation.
 The polymer foam industry is adopting the trend and making its contribution through utilization of bio-based and recycled materials.
 The demand for bio-based polymer foams would increase in the coming years as the industry finds innovative ways of development.
-According to the report published by Allied Market Research, the global polymer foam market is expected to reach $134.1 billion by 2027.
+According to the report published by Allied Market Research, the polymer foam market is expected to reach $134.1 billion by 2027.
 Following are some of the activities that are focused on production of polymer foams that would help the environment.

 Manufacturers have been finding alternatives to oil-based polymer foams with increase in environmental awareness among customers.
 Stora Enso, one of the manufacturers of foam material, will build a production facility for Cellufoam.
 It is a bio-based foam material that is recyclable and renewable and can be utilized for packaging.
 Though initial target of development of this material is to utilize it in packaging of fragile products, the company believes it will be have a wide application scope with its demand increasing in sports equipment, thermal insulation in shipments, and others.